A remarkable trio – Nymph, Dream and Emerald Lakes – is the best hike to feast your eyes on alpine terrain of Rocky Mountain National Park, Colorado.

 No Off-Trail Walking.
 Protect the fragile environment and stick to the official trail while hiking to the alpine lakes.

 Hike to Nymph, Dream, and Emerald Lakes Early in the Morning.
 Fewer people hit the trail at this time.
-Furthermore, the mountains reflecting in the lakes are best to be photographed before afternoon wind disturbs the calm waters.
+Furthermore, the mountains reflecting in the lakes are best to be photographed before the afternoon wind disturbs the calm waters.

 Safety around Animals.
 Elk, squirrels, and chipmunks can be spotted along the Nymph, Dream, Emerald Lakes Trail.
 Be sure to keep a safe distance from all wild animals regardless of their sizes.
 Furthermore, never feed the wildlife.
 A fed animal is often a dead animal.